Leadership

 Amy Tong

-Amy Tong was appointed Secretary of Government Operations by Governor Gavin Newsom in March of 2022, elevated from her previous role as the State’s Chief Information Officer and Director of the California Department of Technology.
+Amy Tong was appointed Secretary of Government Operations by Governor Gavin Newsom in March of 2022, elevated to the role after serving as the State’s Chief Information Officer and Director of the California Department of Technology.

-She is a first-generation immigrant who came to the U.S. from China in 1986 with just eight suitcases.
-She relied on public services to acclimate to California, an experience that drives her commitment to working as a public servant today.
+She is a first-generation immigrant who was a teenager when she moved with her family from China to America in 1986, with just eight suitcases between them.
+They relied on public services to acclimate to California, an experience that drives her commitment to working as a public servant today.

 Prior to becoming Secretary, Tong led critical round-the-clock technology projects during the COVID-19 pandemic to provide information and data, including systems for monitoring hospital capacity, public health reporting, remote learning, telework, vaccination and wildfire response.
 During the emergency she guided efforts to build more than 40 new technology tools and make critical repairs to legacy systems.